 In Morton v.
 GTE North, Inc., 5 AD Cases 524 (N.D.Tex.
 1996), the court held that the employer reasonably accommodated the plaintiff who suffered from severe depression.
 The employer directed the plaintiff to the staffing department so plaintiff could determine how to apply for a transfer, plaintiff and supervisor evaluated positions available at the time of request and did not find any position that plaintiff would accept or she could perform successfully, and plaintiff was unable to find a job she could perform.
 Id. at 531-532.
 Because there was no suitable vacant position available to her, employer did not have to grant plaintiff a transfer.
 Id. at 532.
 See also Voytek v.
 University of California, 5 AD Cases 1255 (N.D.Cal.
 1994) (University reasonably accommodated director of department who had a depressive disorder by offering him a different position either at comparable salary as previous position or reduced responsibilities and salary).

 The very nature of mental disorders make this an extremely difficult area for HR Managers and employers.
 The new ADA definitions are so broad most cases will fall into a protected class so you have to be prepared to deal with ongoing requests.
 While there are many good online resources that discuss the ADA regulations, this is one area where you may want to consult with an employment attorney or specialist if you have questions or are unsure of how to proceed.

-Staffing Plus is a premier healthcare staffing firm that provides temporary, per diem, temp-to-hire and permanent staffing solutions for Behavioral Health, Allied Health, Pharmacy, Nursing and Human Resources professionals.
-We have leveraged decades of experience and developed an HR Outsourcing division to assist organizations with the challenges of managing their HR needs.
+Staffing Plus is a premier healthcare staffing firm that provides temporary, per diem, temp-to-hire and permanent Staffing Solutions for Behavioral Health, Allied Health, Pharmacy, and Nursing.
+We have leveraged decades of experience and developed an HR Solutions Practice to assist organizations with the challenges of managing their HR needs.